-Within the framework of the KCE Trials Programme, KCE will select and fund trials but will not conduct them.
-A call for expression of interest or submission of a research outline is published on the KCE website and potential sponsors can submit their application.
+Within the framework of the KCE Trials Programme, KCE will select and fund trials but will usually not conduct them.
+Calls for research proposals are regularly published on the KCE website and mailed to those who are registered to receive news from us.
+Potential sponsors can submit their application.
 The role of the trial sponsor (the person or organisation who takes responsibility for the initiation and management of the trial) is taken by a hospital or institution that is qualified to be a sponsor of non-commercial clinical research according to the Law of May 7th, 2004 on experiments on the human person.

-The sponsor needs to be compliant with all applicable legislation and perform the sponsor responsibilities in section 5 of ICH-GCP.
+The sponsor needs to be compliant with all applicable legislation and conduct the trial in accordance with ICH-GCP E6 with special attention to the sponsor responsibilities in section 5 of this guideline.
 KCE Trials believes that it is important that the trial oversight is done in a centralised way.
 Therefore the involvement of a Clinical Trial Unit is considered a key element to obtain robust high quality trial results.

 Although Belgium has a long history of excellent clinical research, the conduct of large, non-commercial, multi-centre, randomised, pragmatic clinical trials is fairly new.
-Data on available sponsor capabilities and capacity is lacking for the Belgian University Hospital landscape.
-Therefore KCE Trials decided to perform a gap analysis at the different potential candidate sponsor sites in Belgium that had established experience in running randomised multicentre trials.
+Data on available sponsor capabilities and capacity is lacking.
+Therefore KCE Trials decided to perform a gap analysis at the different potential candidate sponsor sites in Belgium that have established experience in running randomised multicentre trials.
 For this, a CRO was selected by public tender.
 Each gap analysis was conducted during a 2-day visit performed by an independent Quality Manager and a KCE-representative as observer.

-In a first round, the 7 university hospitals were visited.
-The scope and focus of the visits was compliance with ICH-GCP and ISO 9001, in particular the sponsor processes necessary to be able to initiate, execute, manage and oversee multi-centre, randomised, pragmatic, comparative effectiveness studies.
+In a first round, the 7 university hospitals were evaluated.
+During 2017, several other non-university hospitals with a strong research tradition, who expressed their interest to become a sponsor for KCE trials were visited.
+The scope and focus of the visits was compliance with ICH-GCP and the principles of ISO 9001, in particular the sponsor processes necessary to be able to initiate, execute, manage and oversee multi-centre, randomised, pragmatic, comparative effectiveness studies.
 Processes reviewed were, including but not limited to: